feature-engine/feature_engine/docs/encoding/OrdinalEncoder.rst

 -------

 The OrdinalEncoder() replaces the categories by digits, starting from 0 to k-1, where k is the number of different categories.
-If we select "arbitrary", then the encoder will assign numbers as the labels appear in the variable (first come first served).
-If we select "ordered", the encoder will assign numbers following the mean of the target value for that label.
+If you select "arbitrary", then the encoder will assign numbers as the labels appear in the variable (first come first served).
+If you select "ordered", the encoder will assign numbers following the mean of the target value for that label.
 So labels for which the mean of the target is higher will get the number 0, and those where the mean of the target is smallest will get the number k-1.